 Auto Discovery

 Auto Discovery functionality would help admin to search for the variety of devices in the network.
 It would provide plug-n-play functionality, where a recently put in device would be automatically detected and would be added to a network as desired.

+The proprietary device discovery to be implemented, such that device discovery should be unicast.
+The discovery has to be introduced in the NMS and the Shyam Devices.

 Factory Reset

-Factory reset would allow a network admin to put a particular device or a group of devices to factory reset if some configuration goes wrong, or according to desired schedule.
+Factory reset would allow a network admin to put a particular device or a group of devices to factory default settings based on following events –

+if some device configuration makes the network unstable

+if any of the set device configuration makes the network element unstable

+If the network element’s firmware is upgraded and that makes the element unstable

+According to the preset schedule.

+The user roles, allowed to perform this action, have to be discussed.

 Firmware Management

-Admin would have all the released firmware of associated devices and according to desired feature by the device, the firmware can be uploaded to the devices/ group of devices, manually/ automatically with scheduling.
+NMS should have track of all the released firmware of associated devices and according to desired feature on the device, thw admin could upload firmware capable of executing the same.

+The user roles, allowed to perform this action, have to be discussed.

 Route Management